 These doughnuts were inspired by the back on the King Arthur Flour catalog.
 They had doughnuts with bright blue frosting and sprinkles.
 My goal was to create a version without food dyes, so I made a blueberry glaze instead.
 The doughnuts are tender and moist.
 Best of all they are not overly sweet.
 The blueberry glaze adds flavor and a nice touch on top.
 Baked doughnuts are the best, all of the fun and flavor and none of the guilt!

-1/2 cup buttermilk (juice from half a lemon + enough milk to equal 1/2 cup)
+Doughnuts 1 cup flour 3/4 teaspoon baking powder 1/4 teaspoon baking soda 1/2 teaspoon salt 1/3 cup sugar 3 tablespoons unsalted butter 1 egg 1/2 cup buttermilk (juice from half a lemon + enough milk to equal 1/2 cup) 1 teaspoon vanilla

 - Doughnuts - Preheat the oven to 350 ˚F and generously spray your doughnut pan with Baker’s Joy.